1-877-929-7245

 Day 8 - Tromsø and a thrilling husky dog sledding experience

-Gliding past remote coastal towns this morning, we catch glimpses of everyday life in the arctic winter before disembarking in Tromsø, the largest city in northern Norway, where a special excursion awaits.
+As our cruise ship glides past remote coastal towns this morning, we catch glimpses of everyday life in the Arctic winter before disembarking in Tromsø, the largest city in northern Norway, where a special excursion awaits.

-Re-boarding our ship later, we cruise through chilly waters that are home to orcas, humpback whales and hardy arctic birds, before night closes in and we have dinner onboard.
+Re-boarding our ship later, we cruise through chilly waters which are home to orcas, humpback whales and hardy Arctic birds, before night closes in and we have dinner onboard.
+Overnight ship.

 Includes